A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Why Use Trees

 Suppose, instead, that we have the persistence diagram obtained from $\{\pi_0(C_t)\}_{t\in\mathbb{R}_{\geq 0}}$.
 Persistence diagrams are made of points in $\mathbb{R}^2$ whose coordinates $(b,d)$ represent the value of $t$ at which a certain path-connected component appears and the value of $t$ at which that component merges with a component which appeared before $b$.
-Each point in the point cloud is associated to a path connected component but, in general, we have no way to distinguish between points of the diagram associated to path connected components which are proper clusters and points of the diagrams associated to outliers.
+Each point in the point cloud is associated to a path-connected component but, in general, we have no way to distinguish between points of the diagram associated to path-connected components which are proper clusters and points of the diagrams associated to outliers.

 Now, consider the single linkage dendrograms and the zero dimensional PDs obtained from point clouds as in \Cref{fig:example_dend}.
 The persistence diagrams (in \Cref{fig:cont_0_PD} and \Cref{fig:cont_1_PD}) are very similar, in fact they simply record that there are four major clusters which merge at similar times across the Vietoris-Rips filtrations of the two point clouds.
 The hierarchical dendrograms, instead, are clearly very different since they show that in the first case (\Cref{fig:cont_0_pt}, \Cref{fig:cont_0_dend}, \Cref{fig:cont_0_PD}) the cluster with most points is the one which is more separated from the others in the point cloud; while in the second case (\Cref{fig:cont_1_pt}, \Cref{fig:cont_1_dend}, \Cref{fig:cont_1_PD}) the two bigger clusters are the first that get merged and the farthest cluster of points on the right could be considered as made by outliers.
 In many applications it would be important to distinguish between these two scenarios, since the two main clusters get merged at very different heights on the respective dendrograms.